 - a declaration that the density of livestock hasn't increased as a consequence of the project

-- description of burning activities such as location, timing and extent.
+- a description of burning activities such as location, timing, method and extent

 - fire permits.